xraypy/xraylarch/doc/wxxas_viewer.rst

 somewhat limited in being able to process all data formats, but should be useful for many data sets.
 If you have trouble reading in your data with XAS Viewer, contact us and we will try to help.

+In addition, ASCII or HDF5 data files from Spec/Bliss format can also be read in, selecting multiple scans from a single data file.

 .. _xasviewer_dialogs: